FerrisChat/Q-A-Questions/questions.md

 (from jay3332)

 For me (0/0) personally I don't have any plans to do so.
 Ryland is more of our marketing guru, so you may want to ask him about that.

+### Is ferris chat gonna adopt any features guilded has and discord doesn't?
+(from Littie6amer)

+Personally I have no idea what's up with Guilded.
+I can't answer that personally.

+### With the api permissions and different account types, will the authorization routes be limited to user accounts
+(from Drx)

+Probably.
+We'll see.
+You'll probably end up with a token for bots that you can regen from your user account at any time.

+### Will the api return channels that the user doesn't have access to like Discord?
+(from smallpepperz)

+Nope.
+That was a bad move by Discord.
+We'll defo not show inacessible channels.